Papillary thyroid cancer

 Papillary thyroid carcinoma (PTC) is the most common malignancy of the thyroid gland, and frequently has nodal metastases at presentation.

-Papillary thyroid cancer (as is the case with follicular thyroid cancer) typically occurs in the middle aged with a peak incidence in the 3rd and 4th decades.
-It is more common in women with a F:M ratio of 1:1.6 - 3:1 2.
+Papillary thyroid cancer (as is the case with follicular thyroid cancer) typically occurs in the middle-aged, with a peak incidence in the 3rd and 4th decades.
+It is more common in women with a M:F ratio of 1:2.5 (range 1:1.6-3:1) 2.

-It accounts for majority approximately 70% of all thyroid neoplasms and 85% of all thyroid cancers 2,4.
-There are 45 000 cases in the US every year and this type of carcinoma has the fastest increasing incidence of any malignancy in the US8.
-Those at risk include a family history and previous head/ neck radiation.
+It accounts for the majority (~70%) of all thyroid neoplasms and 85% of all thyroid cancers 2,4.
+There are 45,000 cases in the United States every year and this type of carcinoma has the fastest increasing incidence of any malignancy in the thyroid.
+Those at risk include a family history and previous head/neck radiation.

 Presentation is usually with a solitary palpable thyroid mass.

-In approximately 20% of patients lymph node metastases are the first presentation, with 50% of children and 20% of adults a palpable cervical lymph node palpable at the time of diagnosis 4.
+In ~20% of patients, lymph node metastases are the first presentation.
+In 50% of children and 20% of adults a cervical lymph node is palpable at the time of diagnosis 4.

-Distal haematogeneous dissemination is less common than with follicular cancer, with only in 5 - 10% of patients at presentation.
+Distal haematogeneous dissemination is less common than with follicular cancer, with a prevalence of only in 5-10% of patients at presentation.